 So who is using these types of toilets?
 The explosion of the tiny house movement over the last five years has seen a big growth in the need for off-the-grid living.
 Couple this with camper vans, caravans, and houseboats, and it is clear that portable toilets are becoming a necessity for the nomadic lifestyle.

 The appeal for portable toilets stems from the ability to have a self-contained unit that requires little to no access to public utilities.
 Cutting off from these utilities includes having no power, water, or sewer access.
-It is believed that in going off-the-grid, you can reduce your carbon footprint, along with your bills.
+It is believed that by going off-the-grid, you can reduce your carbon footprint, along with your bills.

 However, it is not just nomads looking to use portable toilets.
 Many people are choosing to live off-the-grid, whether it is this couple living in a yurt to avoid large mortgage payments or some incredible remote getaways.